ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Experiments

 \paragraph{Evaluation protocol note.} ANCORA is reported at \emph{0-shot} throughout, while PSV results are at 1-shot \cite{wilf2025proposesolveverifyselfplay}; the $+15.8$-point Dafny2Verus gap is therefore conservative in spirit rather than a formal lower bound, since prompt mismatch at 1-shot could in principle help or hurt ANCORA's score.

 ANCORA significantly outperforms baselines on Dafny2Verus and MBPP, and remains competitive on HumanEval.
 At step 2{,}000 (with $n{=}100$ rollouts), ANCORA achieves 81.5\% pass@1 on Dafny2Verus, a $+15.8$-point gain over PSV (1-shot).
-On MBPP, ANCORA reaches 44.1\% pass@1, exceeding PSV by 7.3 points.
+In TTT on MBPP, ANCORA reaches 44.1\% pass@1, exceeding PSV by 7.3 points.
 On HumanEval, ANCORA matches PSV at pass@1 (19.2\% vs.\ 19.1\%) and remains within 1.3 points on pass@10 (23.9\% vs.\ 25.2\%), reflecting the protocol-controlled tradeoff: ANCORA recovers PSV's 1-shot pass@1 without any in-context exemplar at inference time.
-The flat MBPP pass@$k$ curve (44.1$\to$47.9 across $k{=}1{\to}10$) indicates the policy has sharpened to near-deterministic solutions for solvable problems.
-On Transfer MBPP, ANCORA's pass@10 (39.9) is within 1.6 points of PSV (41.5), consistent with the same sharpening pattern: ANCORA concentrates mass at pass@1 (44.1 vs.\ 25.3 for PSV) at the cost of a slightly narrower sampling tail.
+The flat TTT MBPP pass@$k$ curve (44.1$\to$47.9 across $k{=}1{\to}10$) indicates the policy has sharpened to near-deterministic solutions for solvable problems.
+On Transfer MBPP, ANCORA's pass@10 (39.9) is within 1.6 points of PSV (41.5), and its pass@1 remains higher (36.2 vs.\ 25.3 for PSV) despite a slightly narrower sampling tail.
 The narrower HumanEval margin reflects task-origin domain shift orthogonal to this sharpening: although all three benchmarks are evaluated as Verus code, HumanEval-Verified's 85 functions are Verus translations of general Python programming tasks (string parsing, list manipulation, arithmetic loops) rather than algorithm-verification specifications native to D2V, so the D2V-seeded Proposer distribution transfers less directly to HumanEval than to MBPP's algorithmic-task style.
 This is the price of training the Proposer on a single seed family---transferable problem-solving structure is preserved (HE pass@1 rises from 6.2\% SFT init to 17.2\% Transfer / 19.2\% TTT), but the gain narrows as the evaluation domain drifts further from the seed-induced distribution.